Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Baryonification model and emulator

 In Sec.~\ref{sec:reduce_param}, we will specifically study the redshift evolution of emulation parameters.
 More particularly, we investigate what parameters need to change with redshift in order to reproduce the observed evolution of the baryonic power suppression in hydro-dynamical simulation.

-Our baryonic emulator is available online and can be used by installing \texttt{BCMemu}\footnote{This package is available at \url{https://github.com/sambit-giri/BCMemu}.}.
-Note that this emulator not only predicts the power spectrum suppression for a given set of baryonic parameters but it also provides the uncertainty.
+Our baryonic emulator is available online and can be used by installing \texttt{BCemu}\footnote{This package is available at \url{https://github.com/sambit-giri/BCemu}.}.
+Note that this emulator not only predicts the power spectrum suppression for a given set of baryonic parameters but also provides the uncertainty \RefReport{due to interpolation.}